dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 though for particularly destructive operations you should consider another choice.

-Buttons are intrinsically “non-stretchy” objects.
+Buttons are intrinsically "non-stretchy" objects.
 That is, the width of a button is computed from the length of its label, and the button will not automatically size itself according to the size of the sheet that it is a part of.
 You should use the ``max-width:`` init-keyword to make a